 Jefferson County Trauma: Jefferson County currently has two Trauma Centers.
 These are: Saint Anthony Hospital, a level I Trauma Center located in Lakewood, and Lutheran Medical Center, a Level III Trauma Center located in Wheatridge.
 The choice of which trauma center to transport to by the individual transporting agency is made using the Trauma Triage Algorithm, taking into consideration numerous variables such as weather, level of prehospital personnel, road obstructions, and scene times.
-Jefferson County is a very large diverse county, and transport decisions will reflect the individual incident, while following this algorithm.
-Areas on the borders of Jefferson may find it appropriate to transport outside of the Foothills RETAC.
+Jefferson County is an exceptionally large diverse county, and transport decisions will reflect the individual incident, while following this algorithm.
+Trauma patients requiring EMS transport on the borders of Jefferson may find it appropriate to transport outside of the Foothills RETAC.

 Air Transport: The FRETAC protocols for Air Transport take into consideration the advanced level of care given to patients by flight crews.
 The Foothills RETAC currently has one Level I Trauma Center located in Jefferson County.
-We leave it to the discretion of the requesting prehospital ground transport agency and the flight crews, and their medical directors as to which Trauma Center they are flown to.
+We leave it to the discretion of requesting prehospital ground transport agency and the flight crews, and their medical directors as to which Trauma Center they are flown to for scene transport of the trauma patient.
 We also recognize that flight crews may have many other factors to consider in triage decisions.
 These include such things as: wind, weather, number of patients, agency request, and especially patient presentation.
 Therefore, the air transport algorithms are far more lenient in providing guidelines, not mandates, in choosing the most appropriate patient destination.
-When developed at CDPHE, our FRETAC CQI program will monitor destinations for their appropriateness.
+When developed at CDPHE, and our FRETAC CQI program when developed will monitor destinations for their appropriateness.